cool8jay/Theory-of-Fun-for-Game-Design/what-people-are-saying.md

 <hr>

-"I’m a huge fan.
-I think I’ve handed out close to 15 copies of this book so far, including a copy to my mother.
+"I'm a huge fan.
+I think I've handed out close to 15 copies of this book so far, including a copy to my mother.
 I love how I can use this book to spark an advanced design conversation but also use it to explain to my mom what the hell it is I do for a living and why all these games I play actually matter."

 —Paul Stephanouk, game designer